rameshsunkara/defer-aye/README.md

 # Defer Run (deferrun)

 Provides a utility to ensure given function(s) are always executed.
+Given functions are executed in LIFO (Last In First Out) order just like `defer`.

 ## The Problem

 In the below example, methods `closeDBConnection` and `notifyServiceX` will never be executed if the service is terminated.
-Try it yourself, run the below code and try to kill it using Ctrl+C or other preferred means.
+Try it yourself, run the below code and try to kill it using Ctrl+C.

 ```go
 package main